aureliusenterprise/doc_demo_environment/DOc/docs/source/index.rst

 Thank you for your interest in Aurelius Atlas Data Governance solution, powered by Apache Atlas.

-Here you will find a step-by-step approach how to operate and use the demo environment of Aurelius Atlas Data Governance Solution.
+Here you will find a step-by-step approach on how to operate and use the demo environment of Aurelius Atlas Data Governance Solution.

 Aurelius Atlas brings **'Google for data'** experience for your data.

-Aurelius Atlas is an open-source solution, that can be used free under the Elastic V2 license agreement.
+Aurelius Atlas is an open-source solution, that can be used for free under the Elastic V2 license agreement.